micro-os-plus/xpack-study-projects/README.md

 ### Start with a clean slate

-Please note that this will also remove all local repositories clones;
+Please note that this will also remove the local repositories clones installed in a previous run;
-if you contributed code to them, be sure you submit Pull Request, and do not deleate them yet.
+if you contributed code to these local repos, be sure you first submit Pull Requests, and do not delete them yet.

 ```sh
 rm -rf "${HOME}/Work/xpack-study-projects.git"